Hormones and performance

 Beyond muscle mass and sex drive, testosterone regulates bone density, red blood cell production, fat distribution, mood, and cognitive function.
 Low levels are associated with increased cardiovascular risk, type 2 diabetes, osteoporosis, and depression — not just “feeling a bit tired.”

 The challenge isn't whether testosterone matters.
-It's that the reference ranges used by most UK labs are so wide (6–27 nmol/L in some NHS labs) that a 25‑year‑old athlete and a 75‑year‑old with metabolic syndrome can both be told they're “normal.”
+It's that the reference ranges used by most UK labs are very wide (6–27 nmol/L in some NHS labs).
+That range is broad enough that a 25‑year‑old athlete and a 75‑year‑old with metabolic syndrome can both be told they're “normal.”
 Understanding what your level means for your age is the first step.

 2. Normal testosterone levels by age (nmol/L)